RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 in the course of just a few months, level most of Japans cities (killing

-millions of civilians in the process) and even introduced the horror of the
+hundreds of thousands of civilians in the process) and even introduced the horror

-atomic bomb and the resultant radiation poisoning it brought with it.
-It was
+of the atomic bomb and the resultant radiation poisoning it brought with it.

-a horror so overwhelming in scope that the Japanese people to this day remain
+It was a horror so overwhelming in scope that the Japanese to this day remain

 Godzilla, then, in being the only thing capable of such carnage on a comparable

-scale, is the perfect metaphor not only for the United States Air Force, but
+scale, is the perfect metaphor not only for the United States Army Air Corps,

 Nonsense, some will claim.
 Godzilla is simply an imaginary movie monster; a